Skip to content

 To ensure you choose the best milk thistle supplement with the highest bioavailability possible, be sure the label indicates that the herb has been combined with phosphatidylcholine to create a phytosome.
 In the form of a dietary supplement, the product can be called milk thistle phytosome, silymarin phytosome, or silybin phytosome.

-In addition to milk thistle, phytosome technology is used with other herbs such as Ginkgo biloba, grape seed, hawthorn, and others to enhance absorption of the active compounds found in these plants.
+In addition to milk thistle, phytosome technology is used with other supplements and herbal extracts such as Ginkgo biloba, grape seed, hawthorn, and others to enhance absorption of the active compounds found in these plants.
 (1)

 Standardization is a way to ensure that the product has the highest percentage possible of the active compounds found in the plant.
-Standardized milk thistle phytosome is generally well tolerated with many of the studies featuring a product standardized to contain 70 to 80% silymarin.
+Standardized milk thistle phytosome is generally well tolerated, with many of the studies featuring a milk thistle product standardized to contain 70 to 80% silymarin.
 (5)

 The bottom line

-Milk thistle extract is a powerful supplement that can benefit health, especially liver health.
+Milk thistle extract is a powerful supplement that can has many benefits, especially in supporting liver function.
 The key to choosing the best milk thistle supplements is to look for a standardized silymarin phytosome.

-If you’re a patient, consult your integrative healthcare practitioner before taking milk thistle extract supplements or other supplements.
+If you’re a patient, consult your integrative healthcare practitioner before taking milk thistle extract supplements.

 Ready to start delivering better patient care?